Last Modified:21 May 2026

 1. From the myGov home page, select Centrelink

-3. Under “Older Australians,” select Age Pension
+3. Under “Older Australians”, select Age Pension

-4. Follow the guided prompts, the online application walks you through each section in sequence
+4. Follow the guided prompts.
+The online application walks you through each section in sequence

-The online application covers: your personal details and identity verification, your residential and relationship status, your income from all sources, your assets across all categories, and your partner’s details (if applicable).
+The online application covers your personal details and identity verification, your residential and relationship status, your income from all sources, your assets across all categories, and your partner’s details if applicable.
 You can save your progress and return to the application within 14 days without losing your data, but the claim must be submitted within 14 days of starting, or it is cancelled.

 Step 3: Upload your supporting documents